jlgz/PokerServerClient/README.md

 # PokerServerClient

 # Protocol
 Once the transmission channel is established, the player sends a START command.
-The server send the STACK command with the amount in coins of the player table stakes.Next the player sends an ANTE_OK message for accepting the cards.
-The server reply with a DEALER message telling whether the player is the dealer or not of the game, following a HAND command with the players 5 cards.Then a betting phase starts followed by a drawing phase (if noone has fold) and a second betting phase.
-If noone folds a showdowns occurs.
+The server send ANTE and STACK commands with the amount in coins of the player table stakes and the amount of initial bet.Next the player sends an ANTE_OK message for accepting the cards.
+The server reply with a DEALER message telling whether the player is the dealer or not of the game, followed by a HAND command with the players 5 cards.
+Then a betting phase starts followed by a drawing phase (if noone has folded).
+After a another betting phase, if noone folds a showdowns occurs.

-START: With this command the client can start a game with the server, An ID is needed.
+START: With this command the client can start a game with the server, An ID is required.
 After this message an ANTE and STACKS message from the server are expected.

+ANTE: this commands communicates the initial bet's amount of money.

 STACKS   This command informs to the player how many stakes there are in the   table.
 The first number indicates client chips while the second   indicates server clients.
 After this message, an ANTEOK or QUIT message is expected.